 This enforcement approach is most noticeable in the assessment of fines against non-compliant facilities.
-The federal formula for the assessment of fines, established in 1995, usually results in a higher fine than would be applied under state licensure.
+The federal formula for the assessment of fines, established in 1995, usually results in a higher fine than would be applied under state licensure except in cases of the most egregious violations.
 As a result, the majority of the fines collected from non-compliant long-term care facilities come from federal certification enforcement actions.
 The following statistics illustrate the fines collected under the authority of the federal regulations.